310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-I do not think it has reached here yet~ It is simply nearing closer.
+i do not think it has [reached] here yet~ it is simply nearing closer.

-This year’s typhoon looks to be enormously strong.
+this year’s [typhoon] looks to be [enormously] strong.

-Fortunately, it will eventually pass through this area… and then hopefully veer away from the Japanese islands.
+fortunately, it will eventually [pass through] this area… and then hopefully [veer] away from the [japanese islands].

-But it is tricky.
-This is a natural phenomenon, after all… It is futile for us either way.
+but it is tricky. this is a [natural phenomenon], after all… it is futile for us either way.

-We cannot intervene with the way it works.
-We can only pray.
+we cannot [intervene] with the way it works. we can only pray.
 {% endbubble %}

 {% bubble Keito %}